 Here are my Top 10 things to do in Venice

-- Go on a gondola ride – Gondolas are synonymous with Venice but at 80 Euros a ride, they’re not cheap.
+Gondolas are synonymous with Venice but at 80 Euros a ride, they’re not cheap.
 Our guide, Alina, showed us a place where we could also experience a (very) short gondola ride for 2 Euros each instead.
 But if you have the time and the money, I would still recommend the longer version to soak in Venice’s ambience.
 You can even learn how to ride a gondola !

-6. Visit the magnificent Doges Palace where the Doges (leaders) of Venice once stayed and admire the ornate works of art.
+The Doges (leaders) of Venice once stayed here.
+Here you can admire the ornate works of art.
 You will also get to cross the infamous Bridge of Sighs and see the prison cell from where Casanova escaped.

-7. Stay in a historic building – I found Residenza Ca' Malipiero on Booking.com .
+I found Residenza Ca' Malipiero on Booking.com .
 Although it was a bit of a walk from the vaporetto (water bus) stop, once we did find it, it was fascinating.
 The hotel is set in a beautiful 15th century palace owned by one of the Venetian doges and overlooks a campo (public square) and canals where serenading gondoliers constantly pass by.
 Here are more places to stay in Venice.

 All this exploring also involves a lot of walking, on cobblestones, steps and bridges so if you are mobility-impaired, you may find it a bit difficult to navigate.
 There is a lot more to do in Venice but these are my top picks.